londonhackspace/documentation/policy/election-rules.md

 If the election has not reached quorum, it will be the Board's decision to decide what action to take.

-If, during the election, a candidate:
+A candidate should be treated as withdrawn for the purposes of the election if they:

-1. withdraws by notice to the Returning Officer;
+1. withdraw by notice to the Returning Officer;
-2. becomes banned from London Hackspace during the election, or;
+2. become banned from London Hackspace, or;
-3. ceases to be a member,
+3. cease to be a member.

-that candidate should be treated as withdrawn for the purposes of the election.
 In effect this causes the results to be calculated as if that candidate never participated.

 ## Appendix: Model Texts
 This appendix contains model texts for conducting the election, and does